zopencommunity/meta/docs/Guides/QuickStart.md

 ### Running zopen-setup

 - `cd $HOME`
-- `./zopen-setup  <file system>` # file system is the location where the zopen tools will be installed
+- `./zopen-setup` # The zopen tools will be installed into `$HOME/zopen`.
+If a path parameter is specified, the zopen tools will be installed there.
+The specified path can either be an absolute path or a relative path.
+If the specified path does not exist, it will be created as part of the setup process.

 ### Set up the zopen tools